MalindiFrank/4Insights/README.md

 ### License

-This project is open source and available under the **MIT License**.
+This project is semi-open source and available under the **MIT License**.
 You may use, modify, and distribute it freely, while maintaining attribution.

 ---